 - Daily/Weekly Data Reports: CCKids has developed data packets and metric mail reports that are compiled from a variety of sources.
 These reports are designed to drive production, ensure accountability and provide constant, ongoing data information to all case management agencies within Circuit 19's system of care.
 Data reports and metric mail are shared with the agency management, staff and/or providers and are disseminated on a daily, weekly, monthly and quarterly basis.
 The Florida Safe Families Network (FSFN) is the primary data source used to develop these reports.
 Other data (obtained from hard copy file reviews) will be incorporated into the data packet on an as-needed basis.
-CCKids' goal is to make performance improvement a priority in our day-to-day operations and use them as a benchmark to gauge the success of our activities in meeting our contract measures and the service needs of our families. - Monthly Quality Assurance Subcommittee meetings: CCKids has a Quality Assurance subcommittee comprised of members of the Board of Directors and CCKIDS Quality Management staff.
+CCKids' goal is to make performance improvement a priority in our day-to-day operations and use them as a benchmark to gauge the success of our activities in meeting our contract measures and the service needs of our families. - Monthly Quality Assurance Subcommittee meetings: CCKids has a Quality Assurance subcommittee comprised of members of the Board of Directors and CCKids Quality Management staff.
 This subcommittee meets on a monthly basis to review data, performance, incidents reports, current and future improvement initiatives and any other areas of risk or concern.
-In addition to the summary of information discussed during QA Subcommittee meetings, the full Board of Directors also receives an extensive monthly data report containing information on performance indicators, caseload, turnover, service population and operations. - Monthly At-a-Glance Views of Performance: CCKids provides comprehensive data reports to stakeholders throughout the community.
-One of the more popular forms of delivery is the monthly At-a-Glance report, which is a snapshot of the agency's performance on significant indicators from one month to the next, color-coded to indicate improvement or decline, and including a calculation of the degree of movement in either direction.

-- Monthly Performance Measure/CQI Meetings: CCKids holds a monthly Performance Measures meeting to review progress on scorecard and contract indicators.
+In addition to the summary of information discussed during QA Subcommittee meetings, the full Board of

+Directors also receives an extensive monthly data report containing information on performance indicators, caseload, turnover, service population and operations.

+- Monthly At-a-Glance Views of Performance: CCKids provides comprehensive data reports to stakeholders throughout the community.
+One of the more popular forms of delivery is the monthly At-a-Glance report, which is a snapshot of the agency's performance on significant indicators from one month to the next, color-coded to indicate improvement or decline, and including a calculation of the degree of movement in either direction. - Monthly Performance Measure/CQI Meetings: CCKids holds a monthly Performance Measures meeting to review progress on scorecard and contract indicators.
 Following the review of performance measures, the Quality Management department presents data and trending from the RSF, FL CQI and CFSR reviews as well as any other area within the system of care that needs to be addressed.
 The meeting is attended by CBC leadership, case management supervisors, and directors from all four (4) counties, and provides a forum for discussion, identification of challenges, and problem-solving.
-It also ensures frequent contact between the case management agencies and fosters a supportive environment and a feeling of helping each other succeed. - ➤ Quarterly Circuit 19 System of Care Meetings: Circuit 19 has a System of Care /Joint Performance Review meeting which is led by the CBC quality management department and includes participants from DCF, CCKids, Children's Legal Services (CLS) and community providers.
+It also ensures frequent contact between the case management agencies and fosters a supportive environment and a feeling of helping each other succeed. - Quarterly Circuit 19 System of Care Meetings: Circuit 19 has a System of Care /Joint Performance Review meeting which is led by the CBC quality management department and includes participants from DCF, CCKids, Children's Legal Services (CLS) and community providers.
 This group meets on a quarterly basis to review performance data and circuit trends.

-33. Activity: PIP Activities for Improvement on National Data Indicators:
+33. Activity: PIP Activities for Improvement and Monitoring National Data Indicators: Frequency: Ongoing

 Process: Communities Connected for Kids will focus on the below key activities descriptions to address CFSR areas deemed needing improvement.
-Local activities along with the lead person responsible, evidence of completion, data measurement, and quarterly updates are outlined on the 2017-19 Performance Improvement Plan.
+Local activities along with the lead person responsible, evidence of completion, data measurement, and quarterly updates are outlined on the 2017-20 Performance Improvement Plan.
+The italicized activities have either been completed or have sunset.
+The remaining activities are open and being monitored with reporting occurring on quarterly.